Editorial Policies

 Conditions for Submitting Manuscript

-Submissions to CAUCHY: Jurnal Matematika Murni dan Aplikasi must align with the journal’s Focus and Scope and adhere to all specifications outlined in the Author Guidelines.
-Manuscripts should demonstrate scholarly merit through original insights, significant findings, or meaningful theoretical or applied contributions.
+Submissions to CAUCHY: Jurnal Matematika Murni dan Aplikasi must fall within the journal’s focus and scope and comply with the requirements stated in the Author Guidelines.
+Manuscripts should present scholarly merit through original results, substantive insights, or meaningful theoretical and/or applied contributions.

 Language Requirements

-Submissions must be original and must not have been previously published or simultaneously submitted elsewhere.
+Submissions must be original and must not have been published previously, nor be under consideration by another journal or publication venue.

 Plagiarism Policy